 Christmas and New Year are two of the most popular times of year to propose, and it’s easy to see why.
-There’s just something so magical about the festive season which makes it a perfect opportunity to pop the question.
+There’s something magical about the festive season that makes it a perfect opportunity to pop the question.

 With so many Christmas proposals happening, you’re going to want yours to feel unique to you as a couple.
-That's why we've put together our favourite Christmas proposal ideas and do something that little bit different.
+That's why we've put together our favourite Christmas proposal ideas, so you can do something that little bit different.

 What could be more romantic than creating a homemade advent calendar filled with your partner’s favourite things?
 This personalised wooden advent calendar has 24 empty hessian bags waiting to be filled with everything from travel minis of your partner's favourite pamper products to their sweets of choice.
-As the finale, you can hide a ring in the last one for the perfect Christmas Eve proposal… just perhaps don't put the ring in the last bag until the actual day just in case your other half has a peek at what’s coming up.
+As the finale, you can hide a ring in the last one for the perfect Christmas Eve proposal.
+Pro tip: don't put the ring in the last bag until the actual day just in case your other half has a peek at what’s coming up.

-What could be more incredible on Christmas morning than your other half walking into your living room or looking out into your garden to be greeted by this fun inflatable set up?
+What could be more incredible on Christmas eve than your other half walking into your living room or looking out into your garden to be greeted by this ultra-romantic set of paper lanterns?
 It would be the most special way to start your Christmas together.
 We suggest getting a candle lighter for the set up - burnt fingers won't put you in the proposal mood - and have some champagne in the fridge (or hot chocolate ready to go).

 We think this would make a beautifully romantic Christmas gift – as your partner is unwrapping these chocolates and reads the message you can be ready to get down on one knee and ask that all important question.
 Way better than a selection box.

-If you know that your other half will want to choose their own engagement ring then this solid gold promise ring necklace from Chupi could be the perfect placeholder for when you propose.
+If you know your other half will want to choose their own engagement ring, this solid gold promise ring necklace from Chupi could be the perfect placeholder for when you propose.
 It features a miniature engagement ring threaded onto a gold chain and will be a gorgeous token of your love until the big ring shopping trip.

 Decorating the Christmas tree is such a fun part of the festive season.
 Why not make it even more special by handing your other half a “Will You Marry Me?” personalised Christmas decoration - maybe with the engagement ring attached in case they miss the message.

-Are you and your other half big fans of your annual festive ski trip?
-If you are, why not pop the question when you’re out on the slopes?
-It will be totally unexpected, and we can’t think of a more romantic setting than among snow-covered mountains.
+If you and your other half are big fans of your annual festive ski trip, consider popping the question when you’re out on the slopes.
+It will be unexpected, and we can’t think of a more romantic setting than among snow-covered mountains.
 You just need to consider how you'll get the ring through airport security without being rumbled - and in any case, we'd suggest using a temporary engagement ring in case it gets lost in the powder in all the excitement.

 Give your partner a Christmas card they’ll treasure forever by personalising it with a proposal message.
 As they read the front of the card, drop down onto one knee to present them with a ring!
 We love this design by Slice of Pie Designs.
 You can personalise it with your partner’s name, and it’d look great in a frame once Christmas has passed!
 What a lovely reminder to one of the most special days of your life.